isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

   </tbody>
   </table>

-**For arrivals from 7 October 2021** For those have been approved to serve SHN at their own accommodation may commute using their own private vehicle, or pre-booked taxi/private hire car with any of the following transport operators:
+**For arrivals from 7 October 2021** **For fully vaccinated travellers** approved to serve SHN at their own accommodation may commute using their own private vehicle, or pre-booked taxi/private hire car with any of the following transport operators:

 <table>
   <thead>